 As a pediatrician, I get all kinds of questions from my patients.
-Can you help me answer these two special education questions?
+Can you help me answer these two questions about special education?

-1. A teacher in a school system wants to sit in on the IEP meetings as the student (family’s) advocate (not as a county employee).
-Can the school system refuse, saying it is a conflict of interest?
+1. A teacher wants to sit in on the IEP meetings as the student (family’s) advocate (not as a county employee).
+Can the school system refuse to allow this, saying it is a conflict of interest?

-Legal answer: The parents and school system can invite individuals who have knowledge or expertise about the child to be members of the IEP team.
-The decision about who has knowledge or expertise is made by the parents or school system.
-There is no provision in the law that allows the other side to veto this decision, including conflict of interest.
+Legal answer: The parents and school district can invite individuals with knowledge or expertise about the child to be members of the IEP team.
+The decision about who has knowledge or expertise is made by the parents or school district.
+The law does not allow the other side to veto this decision.

-The teacher can act as an advocate but should expect fallout and perhaps the loss of a job.
-The teacher needs to document everything that is conveyed to her in letters and/or a log.
+When a teacher acts as an advocate, they must expect fallout and perhaps lose their jobs.
+The teacher needs to document everything conveyed to her in letters and a log.

-A similar situation happened in Oregon a few years ago in the Pamella Settlegoode case.
+A similar situation happened in Oregon in the Pamella Settlegoode case.
 A teacher was fired for advocating for her students.
-Ultimately, she received a 1 million dollar verdict because the school violated her rights under Section 504.
+Ultimately, a jury awarded her one million dollars because the school violated her rights under Section 504.
 Most people don’t have the stomach for litigation, nor a husband who is a federal court litigator.

-2. Do Charter or Choice schools have to obey all of the accommodations set forth in an IEP or 504 if they are public schools?
+2. Are charter or Choice schools required to provide all the accommodations in an IEP or 504 Plan?

 Mel – Good for you.
 What is the name of your business?
 Do you have a web page?
 Please send.